-In the summer when the supply of meltwater from Lanjökull is particularly abundant this rises to an average of 140 cubic meters per second.
+In the summer, when the supply of meltwater from Langjökull is particularly abundant, the Hvita River rises to an average of 140 cubic meters per second.
 The highest flood flow rate ever measured here was an extraordinary 2,000 cubic meters per second.

 This waterfall has a very important place in the hearts of most Icelanders.
 Not surprisingly, the potential to utilize the colossal hydro-electricity generating potential has created something of a bi-polarity between those who wished to exploit this site and those who wanted it to be preserved.

 There are higher waterfalls in Iceland but a chance to witness the sheer power and grandeur of Gullfoss is something no one should miss.

 To trace the origin of a waterfall you must trace the river it falls from, in this case, the river is Hvítá, a tremendously powerful glacial river that takes its meltwater from the glacier Langjökull about 35 km (21,7 mi) away.
 Fun fact: Langjökull also feeds the waterfall Hraunfossar in West Iceland.